pavan-kaushal/synchronized-token-bucket/README.md

 - Python doesnt allow setting priorities for threads unlike Java, hence calling for this approach
 - Adds a `PriorityQueue` to handle tasks based on arrival time
 - Ensures fair execution in the order of task arrival
-- Useful when order and predictability are required
+- Useful when multiple producers are generating tasks dynamically

 ## Execution